papoc-workshop/2020/programme.md

 The keynote at PaPoC will be given by [**Hagit Attiya**](https://hagit.net.technion.ac.il/) (Professor, The Harry W. Labov and Charlotte Ullman Labov Academic Chair, Faculty of Computer Science, Technion, Israel).

+**Keynote title**: Specification and complexity of replicated objects

 **Abstract:**

 Modern replicated data stores aim to provide high availability, by immediately responding to client